Mental Health Association of Maryland

 In the Senate - Hearing 2/05 at 1:00 p.m.
 (1/23) SupportSB0327_MHAMD_FAV.pdf (2-3)

-SB 336 (HB 427) Task Force on Responsible Use of Natural Psychedelic Substances - Extension
+SB 336 (HB 427) Task Force on Responsible Use of Natural Psychedelic Substances - Extension and Membership

 Extends by a year the work of the Task Force on Responsible Use of Natural Psychedelic Substances.